burenotti/PrettyInput/README.md

 ```

 ## Using
-You have to ways to use this library:
+You have two ways to use this library:
 - Use row functions
 - Use StreamIO class